Emergency Dentist for Dental Injuries and Tooth Damage - Contact Us Now!

 Keeping a cool head and making the right decisions when every second counts could end up saving your smile during a dental emergency.
 Each bit of information helps during an urgent situation, but you may not be in the right frame of mind to ask questions when you’re actively dealing with a toothache or a dental injury.
 Thus, we have provided the answers to some of the questions that are most frequently asked of emergency dentists.

-Should I Visit the Dentist or a Hospital?
+Should I Visit the Dentist or the Emergency Room?

 Dr. McVety has training and experience treating a variety of oral health issues that many doctors at a hospital emergency room won’t be as well-equipped to deal with.
 Call Casco Bay Smiles if you’re suffering from common problems such as persistent toothaches, broken or lost teeth, and infections that do not affect your ability to breathe or swallow.
 That said, some cases are more life-threatening and should be brought to the attention of the nearest emergency room right away.
 This might include a deep cut that is causing unstoppable bleeding, any kind of breathing difficulty, or a fractured or dislocated jaw.